rdagumampan/rdagumampan/README.md

 ##### NOW

 - 🌐 Immersing into new domain of data science and mlops
-- 💅 Performing the balancing act of wfh and coding in my daughters room
+- 💅 Performing the balancing act of wfh and coding with my little daughter around

 ##### BIO